 04 of 10

 You’ll Need to Be Very Patient

 MBK Center, particularly on weekends, can be summed up with one word: madness — eight floors with over 2,000 shops of it.

 If on a serious shopping mission, go to MBK earlier (doors open at 10 a.m. but not all shops will be open) on a weekday to avoid some of the crowds.
-The mall always becomes busier in the late afternoon.Continue to 5 of 10 below.
+The mall always becomes busier in the late afternoon and is absolutely inundated on weekends with locals who come to eat, shop, and socialize.Continue to 5 of 10 below.

 05 of 10

 Seeing the “real” Thailand doesn’t always entail pointing a camera at water buffalo in a rural setting.
 Although MBK attracts plenty of tourists, the primary clientèle is still local.
 The mega mall may not fit the postcard paradigm tourists often have, but this is a slice of real life in the capital city.

 Check out the arcade on the top floor to watch local teens having a blast competing on the dancing games; join in if you’re brave enough.
 You’ll see sharp-dressed businessmen talking shop in the food court, couples on dates outside the cinema, and plenty of students “malling” with bubble tea drinks in hand.